-On Windows NT and 2000, ASPI is not installed as part of the operating system, so if a reboot is unacceptable, do not select the check box for this option in the installation process.
+On Windows NT and 2000, ASPI is not installed as part of the operating system.
+If a reboot is unacceptable, do not select the check box for this option in the installation process.
 If you choose not to install ASPI, then you must use the Miniport driver (Miniport I/O mode) to scan for devices.

-However, problems may arise when using the Miniport I/O mode with devices that use non-standard OS drivers, or are "claimed" by other applications or the OS.
-When using the Miniport I/O mode when a device is claimed, you may have to shut down your backup/storage application services to make the device accessible to L&TT.
+Issues may arise, however, when using the Miniport I/O mode with devices that use non-standard OS drivers, or are "claimed" by other applications or the OS.
+When using the Miniport I/O mode when a device is claimed, it may be necessary to shut down any running backup/storage application services to make the device accessible to L&TT.
 Alternatively, using the ASPI I/O mode may make the device accessible without requiring any further action.